-Congressional candidates must register with a Statement of Candidacy (Form 2) within 15 days of becoming a candidate.
-Candidates must file a Statement of Candidacy for every election they run in, even if they run for the same office in a different election cycle.
+Congressional candidates must register with a Statement of Candidacy (Form 2) and designate a principal campaign committee within 15 days of becoming a candidate as described.
+Candidates (including incumbents) must file a Statement of Candidacy for each election cycle in which they are candidates.

 Senate candidates file by paper with the Secretary of the Senate.